A Children’s Theatre Company Original Production

 In the furniture department, Corduroy is still on the search for his button.
 He stumbles upon a mop and bucket, which confuses him for a bit.
 Soon he spies a button sewn onto a mattress and, thinking that it’s his button, tries to remove it.
 But the button is relentlessly stuck to the mattress until…finally!
 The button pops off, but it rolls away.

-The Night Watchman, tasked with keeping the store safe and secure, hears strange sounds and goes to the furniture department thinking that there might be a burglar loose in the store.
-Instead, he finds only…a stuffed teddy bear.
-He is convinced that someone is on the loose in the department store and playing tricks on him by moving the bear around.
-He returns Corduroy to the toy shelf and continues his rounds.
+The Nighttime Security Guard, tasked with keeping the store safe and secure, hears strange sounds and goes to the furniture department thinking that there might be a burglar loose in the store.
+Instead, she finds only…a stuffed teddy bear.
+She is convinced that someone is on the loose in the department store and playing tricks on her by moving the bear around.
+She returns Corduroy to the toy shelf and continues her rounds.

 Lisa eagerly washes and dries the laundry and even surprises her mother by showing her that she did her mother’s laundry as well.
 However, she didn’t follow her mother’s directions about water temperature and accidentally shrunk her mother’s favorite sweater.
 Her mother is dismayed, but Lisa points out that the shrunken sweater now has a new purpose—it would make a perfect outfit for the stuffed bear!
 Lisa vows to try harder to make it up to her mother.